performancecopilot/pcp/docs/pcp-programmers-guide.rst

 DSO PMDA
 ~~~~~~~~

-DSO implementation dlopen man pageEach PMDA is required to implement a
+Each PMDA is required to implement a
 function that handles each of the request types.
 By implementing these
 functions as library functions, a PMDA can be implemented as a
 dynamically shared object (DSO) and attached by PMCD at run time with a